9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 34012224
 ```

 So much for that idea.
-Once again, we\'ll initially focus on a
+Once again, we'll initially focus on a
 subproblem that we know how to solve, and postpone worrying about the
 rest.

 ### Solving for check digits in parallel

-Let\'s abandon the idea of searching for now, and focus on computing a
+Let's abandon the idea of searching for now, and focus on computing a
 check digit.
 The check digit for a barcode can assume one of ten
 possible values.
 For a given parity digit, which input sequences can
 cause that digit to be computed?